Nearly $k$-distance sets: Proofs

-\begin{lem} Let $S\subseteq \mathbb{R}^d$ a finite set and assume that the pairs of points $\{p_1,p_2\}$, $p_1,p_2\in S$, are coloured in red and blue, such that the distance between the points in any blue pair is strictly more than $3$ times as big as the distance between any red pair.
-If $B$ is the largest blue clique in $S$ then $S$ can be partitioned into $|B|$ vertex-disjoint red cliques $R_1,\dots,R_{|B|}$ satisfying the following properties. \begin{enumerate} \item Each $R_i$ shares exactly one vertex with $B$. \item If $p\in R_i$, $q\in R_j$, $i\ne j$, then $\{p,q\}$ is blue. \end{enumerate} \end{lem}
+\begin{lem} Let $S\subseteq \mathbb{R}^d$ be a finite set.
+Assume that for every $p_1,p_2\in S$ with $p_1\neq p_2$ the pair $\{p_1,p_2\}$ is coloured with red or blue, such that the distance between the points in any blue pair is strictly more than $3$ times as big as the distance between any red pair.
+If $B$ is a largest blue clique in $S$, then $S$ can be partitioned into $|B|$ vertex-disjoint red cliques $R_1,\dots,R_{|B|}$ having the following properties. \begin{enumerate} \item Each $R_i$ shares exactly one vertex with $B$. \item If $p\in R_i$, $q\in R_j$ and $i\ne j$, then $\{p,q\}$ is blue. \end{enumerate} \end{lem}